Voilett-Roze/asus/Disk-formatting.md

 There are a few problems you can run into when unmounting disks by command line:

 ##### _Device or resource is busy_
-You may be unable to unmount because the disk is being used something.
+You may be unable to unmount because the disk is being used by something.
 ```
 admin@RT-AC86U:/tmp/home/root# umount -f /tmp/mnt/SANDISK/
 umount: can't unmount /tmp/mnt/SANDISK: Device or resource busy
 ```
 This problem is difficult to avoid and the best you can do is try to stop any processes/scripts that may be utilising the disk.
+If you encounter this problem there is no advice available on how or what processes to kill, so the best recommendation is to unmount with the web UI.
 >Quote: "Don't use -f.
 The device must be cleanly unmounted.
 If the user cannot unmount the device then they shouldn't proceed.
 There's no easy way to solve this.
 It's really up to the user to know what processes are currently using the device and to terminate them.
 The usual way of identifying such processes is with the fuser command.
 Unfortunately that isn't part of the normal firmware, although it is in entware." -- ColinTaylor

 ##### _Ghost devices_